codingforentrepreneurs/srvup-rest-framework/README.md

 Create an API by using a previously built Django project callled Srvup Membership ([github](https://github.com/codingforentrepreneurs/srvup-membership))

-Each Lecture Name is linked to the related source code.
+Each Lecture Name is linked to the related source code. *Final project code updated to Django 1.8*

 ## Lecture Code
 [Implement Previous Django Project](../../tree/a80a4cbc6b82b1d0d08a3438f0b31a95f1ccdab5)